itwastheo/theo-awstraining/python-prometheus/read.md

 helm upgrade --install metrics prometheus-community/prometheus
 ```

-# Install Loki-stack, this can be used to easily look at logs
+# Install Grafana, this can be used to review the metrics
 ```
 helm upgrade --install logging grafana/loki-stack \
   --namespace default --set promtail.enabled=true \